shamsch/docs/md/vscode.md

   "explorer.confirmDragAndDrop": false, // Disables the confirmation dialog when deleting files "security.workspace.trust.untrustedFiles": "open", // Just open files

   // VIM settings
   "vim.incsearch": true, // incremental search - does search as you type "vim.hlsearch": true, // highlight search - stop using :noh "vim.foldfix": true, // prevents fold to unfold when moving with hjkl
   // Only allows Ctrl+I, Ctrl+O, and Ctrl+R for Vim while preserving all other VSCode shortcuts "vim.useCtrlKeys": false, // Globally disable all Ctrl key combinations for Vim "vim.handleKeys": {
-    "<C-i>": true, // Jump to newer position in jump list "<C-o>": true, // Jump to older position in jump list "<C-r>": true, // Redo or paste from register in insert mode "<C-d>": false, // For some reason, it refuses to let go of ctrl+d for word select instead of page down },
+    "<C-i>": true, // Jump to newer position in jump list "<C-o>": true, // Jump to older position in jump list "<C-r>": true // Redo or paste from register in insert mode },
   "vim.leader": "<space>", // leader key
   "vim.normalModeKeyBindingsNonRecursive": [